sourcefuse/loopback4-llm-chat-extension/README.md

 This binding would add an endpoint `/generate` in your service, that can answer user's query using the registered tools.
 By default, the module gives one set of tools through the `DbQueryComponent`

+## Limiters

+The package provides a way to limit the usage of the LLM Chat functionality by binding a provider on the key `AiIntegrationBindings.LimitStrategy` that follows the interface - `ILimitStrategy`.

+The packages comes with 3 strategies by default that are bound automatically on the basis of `AiIntegrationBindings.Config` -

+- **ChatCountStrategy** - Applies limits per user based on number of chats.
+It is used if only `chatLimit` and `period` is provided in `tokenCounterConfig`.
+- **TokenCountStrategy** - Applies a fixed limit per user based on number of tokens used.
+It is used if `tokenLimit` and `period` are provided with `bufferToken` as optional field that determines that how much buffer to keep while checking for token limit.
+- **TokenCountPerUserStrategy** - Applies token based limit similar to `TokenCountStrategy` except the number of tokens commes from user permission `TokenUsage:NUMBER` in the user's token.
+It applies if only `period` is set in `tokenCounterConfig`, it also works with `bufferToken` just like `TokenCountStrategy`.

 ## DbQueryComponent

-This component provides a set of pre-build tools that can be plugged into any Loopback4 application -
+This component provides a set of pre-built tools that can be plugged into any Loopback4 application -

-- generate-query - this tool can be used by the LLM to generate a database query based on user's prompt.
+- **generate-query** - this tool can be used by the LLM to generate a database query based on user's prompt.
 It will return a `DataSet` instead of the query directly to the LLM.
-- improve-query - this tool takes a `DataSet`'s id and a feedback or suggestion from the user, and uses it to modify the existing `DataSet` query.
+- **improve-query** - this tool takes a `DataSet`'s id and feedback from the user, and uses it to modify the existing `DataSet` query.
+Users can also vote on datasets via the dataset actions endpoint.
-- ask-about-dataset - this tools takes a `DataSet`'s id and a user prompt, and tries to answer user's question about the database query.
+- **ask-about-dataset** - this tool takes a `DataSet`'s id and a user prompt, and tries to answer user's question about the database query.
 Note that it can not run the query.

+### Database Schema

+The component uses a dedicated `chatbot` schema with the following tables:

+- **datasets** - Stores generated SQL queries with metadata including description, prompt, tables involved, and schema hash
+- **dataset_actions** - Tracks user actions on datasets (votes, comments, improvements)
+- **chats** - Stores chat sessions with metadata and token usage
+- **messages** - Stores individual messages within chats

+### Dataset Feedback System

+Users can provide feedback on generated datasets through the dataset actions endpoint.
+Each dataset can receive votes and comments, which can be used to improve future query generation.
+The system tracks:

+- Vote count for each dataset
+- User comments and suggestions
+- Improvement history
+- Creation and modification timestamps

 ### Query Generation Flow